SolidWallOfCode/libswoc/doc/code/TextView.en.rst

 As noted, |TV| is designed as a pointer style class.
-Therefore it has an increment operator which is equivalent to :code:`std::string_view::remove_prefix`. |TV| also has  a dereference operator, which act the same way as on a pointer.
+Therefore it has an increment operator which is equivalent to :code:`std::string_view::remove_prefix`. |TV| also has  a dereference operator, which acts the same way as on a pointer.
 The difference is the view knows where the end of the view is.
 This provides a comfortably familiar way of iterating through a view, the main difference being checking the view itself rather than a dereference of it (like a C-style string) or a range limit.
 E.g. the code to write a simple hash function [#]_ could be